 Mount Victory is a tiny village located in the state of Ohio.
 With a population of 595 people and just one neighborhood, Mount Victory is the 648th largest community in Ohio.
 Mount Victory has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

-Mount Victory’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.
+Overall, Mount Victory’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

 Mount Victory is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The percentage of people in Mount Victory with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.41% of people over 25 have a bachelor's degree or advanced degree.
+The rate of college-level education in Mount Victory is quite a bit lower than the national average among all cities of 21.84%: just 10.41% of people here over 25 have a bachelor's degree or an advanced degree.

 The per capita income in Mount Victory in 2022 was $28,955, which is lower middle income relative to Ohio and the nation.
 This equates to an annual income of $115,820 for a family of four.
 However, Mount Victory contains both very wealthy and poor people as well.